 I have been informed of the district's policy, and I do not want a copy of the policy.

-I have been informed of the district's policy, and I do want a copy of the policy. y signature below, I acknowledge that the district has provided me access to the board's y on ESI and the opportunity to receive a copy of the policy if I so choose.
-DAT E PARENT SIGNATURE
+I have been informed of the district's policy, and I do want a copy of the policy.

+By my signature below, I acknowledge that the district has provided me access to the board's policy on ESI and the opportunity to receive a copy of the policy if I so choose.

+PARENT SIGNATURE